 In Second Year, students are based at the LSA studio at 141A Mare Street and work on individual design projects.
-Alongside these components, the history module applies the lessons of the past to our current and future challenges, and the technical module resolves a building proposal to a buildable level of detail.
+Alongside these components, the Design History module applies the lessons of the past to our current and future challenges, and Design Tectonic, a technical module, resolves a building proposal to a buildable level of detail.

 Graduates emerge with the knowledge, skills and behaviours that are increasingly required in the profession: adaptable, entrepreneurial and able to synthesise complex demands into visionary propositions that can have a positive impact on the world.